 Mediacom Cable frequently competes with DSL providers like AT&T. While they can’t hold a candle to the speed of pure fiber networks, Mediacom is almost always a step up from traditional DSL.

-Overall, Mediacom is best for customers who want to combine TV and Internet for one price, and who enjoy traditional live cable TV news, sports, and etc. Some customers will prefer the flexibility and features of satellite TV options like DirecTV or DISH TV, but the savings from bundling make Mediacom the better package price-wise.
+Overall, Mediacom is best for customers who want to combine TV and Internet for one price.
+It’s also ideal for those who enjoy traditional live cable TV news, sports, and etc. Some customers will still prefer the flexibility and features of satellite TV options like DirecTV or DISH TV.
+Despite this, the savings from bundling make Mediacom the better package price-wise.

 Customers we spoke to used Mediacom for family homes, home offices, and gaming.
 The sentiment overall was that Mediacom delivered reliable service that exceeded expectations for basic cable.
 The main complaints were related to upload speeds on some plans, which were limiting for intensive real-time use cases like streaming on Twitch or multi-player gaming.
 Latency reports were normal for cable, and much better than DSL alternatives.